KnowOneActual/bulletproof-video-playback/README.md

 > "What does this system need?" → Use that codec

 Instead of debating codecs, bulletproof asks the question:
-- Are you QLab on Mac? → Use ProRes Proxy
+- Are you QLab on macOS for live playback? → Use ProRes Proxy
 - Are you streaming? → Use H.265
 - Are you long-term storage? → Use ProRes HQ